 Sekisui Chemical Group conducts training and educational programs focusing on the theme of human rights for its employees.
 In this manner, the Group is endeavoring to engage in management that takes into consideration concerns regarding human rights.

 We incorporate content that raises awareness about human rights issues, such as forced labor, child labor, harassment, etc., in particular in training carried out at career milestones, such as when joining the Company or upon promotion.

 In fiscal 2018, we invited a lawyer with a strong background in harassment issues from outside the company to hold lectures on the theme of harassment during the Headquarters Compliance Training implemented at each headquarters business site.
 These training sessions were held at four business sites in Tokyo, Osaka, Tsukuba, and Kyoto, and were attended by a total of 191 employees.

 In addition, training programs that aim to prevent all forms of harassment are held every year.
 In fiscal 2018, 722 employees participated in these programs.

 Addressing the Issue of Conflict Minerals“Conflict Minerals Survey Guidelines" Put into Effect

-Timber Procurement Survey Guidelines for the procurement departments of each company were established in 2017.
+We have been implementing Timber Procurement Surveys for Housing Company suppliers since fiscal year 2015, and Timber Procurement Survey Guidelines for the procurement departments of each divisional company were established in 2017.
 Implementation of the guidelines began in April 2018.